 With more than 100 acres including display gardens, walking paths and natural areas with hiking trails, Red Butte Garden is the largest botanical garden in the Intermountain West that tests, displays, and interprets regional horticulture.
 Red Butte Garden is adjacent to the Natural History Museum of Utah, in the foothills east of the University of Utah at 300 Wakara Way.

-Hogle Zoo was founded in 1911 with five kinds of birds, two foxes, two squirrels and a pair of monkeys.
+Hogle Zoo was founded in 1912 with five kinds of birds, two foxes, two squirrels and a pair of monkeys.
 Its first location was in Liberty Park.
 Today, the zoo is located at the mouth of Emigration Canyon at 2600 E Sunnyside Avenue.
 The zoo is home to several hundred animals from all over the world.
-Three of the zoo's newest and most interesting exhibits are the Elephant Encounter, completed in 2004, Asian Highlands, completed in 2006, and Rocky Shores, completed in 2012.
-Currently, the east end of Hogle Zoo is undergoing construction, with a new African Savanna exhibit scheduled to open in 2014.
+Three of the zoo's newest and most interesting exhibits are the Elephant Encounter, completed in 2004, Asian Highlands, completed in 2006, Rocky Shores, completed in 2012, and the African Savanna exhibit which opened in 2014.